top of page

 rainbow sign.jpeg

-Auburn First United Methodist Church celebrates diversity and welcomes each person who comes here to seek God and Christian love and justice.
+At Auburn First United Methodist Church we celebrate diversity and welcome every person who comes here to seek God and Christian love and justice.
 We invite all to full participation in the life of this church regardless of gender, race, national origin, physical or mental abilities, sexual orientation, age, marital status, or economic condition.
 In our quest to bear the light of Christ, we will know no circles of exclusion, and therefore declare ourselves to be an open, reconciling and inclusive congregation.

 The Reconciling Ministry team has been hard at work for several years now at AFUMC.
 The decision to become a Reconciling Church is one that affects the entire congregation, and therefore takes much thinking and preparation beforehand.